You’re Not Broken. You’re Overloaded.

 When you’re overloaded, your nervous system doesn’t shut down because you lack discipline.
 It shuts down because it’s trying to keep you safe.

-The problem?
-We interpret that protection as personal failure.
+The problem is we interpret protection as personal failure.

 The Overload vs. Discipline Trap